 On August 10, 2010, we announced that the FDA has cleared RyMed Technologies, Inc.'s InVision-Plus® CSTM needleless IV connector for commercialization.
 In a joint development project between RyMed and our company, the InVision-Plus CSTM is treated with our patented antimicrobial technology.
 The InVision-Plus CSTM is the only needleless IV connector to offer the combined antibacterial protection of chlorhexidine and silver.
 The device is designed to reduce potentially deadly, catheter-related bloodstream infections.
-We have not generated any revenues through the collaboration through September 30, 2010 but have received an initial order for the InVision-Plus CSTM.
-We anticipate full production to begin during the fourth quarter of 2010.
-We will receive a fixed price for each InVision-Plus CM unit sold by RyMed on all devices treated for RyMed.
+We have received an initial order for the InVision-Plus CSTM with full production expected by the fourth quarter of 2010.
+We will receive a royalty on all devices treated for RyMed.